-If you find yourself in this unfortunate situation this year, here’s a six-step action plan for facing up to it and finding extra cash to pay off the debt.
+If you find yourself in this unfortunate situation this year, here’s a six-step action plan for dealing with it.

 Step 1: File Your Tax Return

-When you can’t pay an unexpected tax bill, you may be tempted to put off filing your tax return.
-While you can request a six-month extension using Form 4868, this is only an extension of time to file your return; it’s not an extension of time to pay.
-You’re still required to pay the tax due by April 15th.
+When you can’t pay an unexpected federal tax bill, you may be tempted to put off filing your tax return.
+While you can request a six-month extension using Form 4868, this is only an extension of time to file your return; it’s not an extension of the payment deadline.
+You’re still required to pay your tax liability by the April 15 due date.

 You won’t avoid a late payment penalty or interest charges by holding off on filing until you can scrape the money together.
-Just file your return as soon as possible and pay as much as you can now.
+Just file your return as soon as possible (this can be done through H&R Block) and pay as much as you can now.
 Next, we’ll deal with paying off the remaining balance.

 Step 2: Request a Payment Plan

-You’ll still have to pay interest and penalties on the unpaid balance until it’s fully settled.
-However, as long as you’re paying your balance as agreed under an installment plan, the IRS won’t take collection action, such as levying your wages or bank accounts.
+Interest and penalties will continue to accrue on the unpaid balance until it’s fully settled.
+However, as long as you’re paying your balance as agreed under an installment plan, the IRS won’t take collection action, such as levying your wages or bank accounts or filing a federal tax lien.

 There are two basic types of payment plans: